 I really loved the West of Ireland.
 I flew into Shannon, spent time on a walking trip of the Burren and Connamare and then rented a car and drove (my first time on the left) to Dingle, Cork, Kinsale and on to Dublin.
 I really enjoyed:

 Ennis: Ennis, in County Clare, is a charming town with narrow winding lanes and painted storefronts.
 I stayed at the great Old Ground Hotel.
 It is known for its traditional Irish music.
 I enjoyed Brogans Bar and Restaurant on O’Connell Street for lunch.
 Cruise’s Pub was great for traditional music.
 I also enjoyed the Poets Corner Restaurant, attached to the Old Ground Hotel, for dinner.
 The town was charming and fun to explore.

 Ballyvaughan is a charming fishing village.
-Monks Pub was fun for lunch.
+Monks Pub, now Monks Restaurant and Bar was fun for lunch.

 The Burren: Exploring the Burren by walking was a great way to see it.
 It is a vast limestone plateau in northwest County Clare.
 It is very barren and desolate with few trees except the wildflower are amazing.
 I enjoyed seeing Poulnabrone Dolmen, a portal tomb dating back to 2,000 to 2,500 BC and an ancient ring fort.
 Don’t miss Corcomroe Abbey.
 You can also explore and follow the Burren Food Trail featuring local food producers and restaurants.